rozek/banglejs-2-activities/README.md

 * `y2` - y coordinate of second corner (opposite the first one)
 * `r` - corner radius

-`r` is limited to 50% of the shorter side of the rectangle and will be reduced automatically when needed
+`r` is limited to 50% of the shorter side of the rectangle and will be reduced automatically when needed.

+`drawRoundedRect` has been designed as a "polyfill" for the global graphics context `g` (and will no longer install itself as soon as Espruino provides its own method with that name) and draws the (rounded) rectangle in the current foreground color.

 ### fillRoundedRect ###